andytaylor/artemis-websphere-integration/README.md

 # Artemis Resource Adapter Integration

-This project explains how to deploy the retmis Resource Adapter into Appliation Servers, follow the links for each example.
+This project explains how to deploy the Artemis Resource Adapter into Application Servers, follow the links for each example.

 | Application Server | Examples |
 | --- | ----------- |